kartik7dev/shopware-demo/README.md

-# Product Reviews (Sample App)
+# News Feed App (Sample App)

 This is an easy sample for the Shopware 6 app system in combination with dockware (or any other Docker image).

-It demonstrates the implementation of an external product review application.
+It demonstrates the implementation of an external new feed application on the storefront using Vuejs and Symphony application.
 All Shopware orders will be transferred to this external system.

-Afterwards users can write product reviews in our external system, which are then automatically transferred back to Shopware, where they can be seen on the product detail page.

-Our goal is to offer a simple plug'n'play setup of a Shopware App with dockware containers.
-You can use this for testing, as a dev-playground or just to see how it would work.

-The backend service has been written in PHP from scratch.
-So no framework or anything else is used in there.
-It's definitely no perfect integration, and no one of us thinks it is ;) So please keep this in mind.
+The number of news articles shown can be configured from the Shopware Extension configuration

 ## Installation